OasisLMF/OasisLMF/docs/OED_validation_guidelines.md

 If CondTag is used in the location file for an account, each CondNumber value appearing in the location file must be specified for at least one PolNumber,LayerNumber under the same account in the account file.

 ## Step Policies
-A policy record in the account file is a step policy if data is populated in the StepNumber field and some the other step fields (see 'OED Input Fields' within the [Open Exposure Data spec](https://github.com/OasisLMF/OpenDataStandards/blob/master/OpenExposureData/Docs/OpenExposureData_Spec.xlsx) with BackEndTableName 'StepFunctions' and 'Steps' for a full list).
+A policy record in the account file is a step policy if data is populated in the StepNumber field and some of the other step fields (see 'OED Input Fields' within the [Open Exposure Data spec](https://github.com/OasisLMF/OpenDataStandards/blob/master/OpenExposureData/Docs/OpenExposureData_Spec.xlsx) with BackEndTableName 'StepFunctions' and 'Steps' for a full list).
 It is common to have multiple records in the account file for a step policy, with each record corresponding to each defined step in the policy.

 Step policies are incompatible with any other financial terms in OED account and location files in OasisLMF.
 Loc, Cond, Pol and Acc financial fields should not be populated for step policies.
 In particular, the CondNumber field must not be populated when StepNumber is populated, and vice versa StepNumber should not be populated where there are CondNumbers populated.

-Step policy financial terms operate on BuildingTIV and ContentsTIV only.
-OtherTIV and BITIV may be populated and used to generate ground up losses, but these coverages will not be used as inputs to the step policy terms.
+Step policy financial terms operate on modelled losses generated for BuildingTIV and ContentsTIV only.
+OtherTIV and BITIV may be populated and used to generate ground up losses, but losses for these coverages will not be used as inputs to the step policy terms.